-Each and every single tree, no matter its shape or size, is made up of a trunk covered in bark and a crown covered in branches, twigs and leaves.
+Every single tree, no matter its shape or size, is made up of a trunk covered in bark, and a crown covered in branches, twigs and leaves.
 To keep the tree from falling over, it has roots that spread into the ground.

 WHAT IS A TREE ?

 Trees are the biggest plants of all, with strong woody stems called trunks.
 Branches grow off the main tree trunk, and small twigs then grow off the branches.

 The branches and twigs then spread out wide so all of its leaves can receive sunlight.
 All trees grow from a seed, and from this tiny little seed, trees can grow as high as 100 meters tall, and can live for thousands of years.